alexandergerber/courses-tsa/chapter1.md

 xp: 50
 skills: 1
 ```

 How do we call an ordered sequence of random variables (rv) which are defined on the same probability space?

-`@instructions`
+`@possible_answers`
 - random walk
 - AR-process
 - (discrete) stochastic process
 - martingale

 `@hint`

 `@pre_exercise_code`
 ```{r}